-Appalachian Ohio, Athens GA, Atlanta, Berkeley, Baltimore, Boston, Chicago, Columbia MO, Des Moines, Durham & Chapel Hill, Fredericksburgh VA, Houston, Los Angeles, Muncie IN, New York City, NYU, Philadelphia, Pittsburgh, Richmond VA, San Francisco, Tucson, Twin Cities
+Appalachian Ohio, Athens GA, Atlanta, Berkeley, Baltimore, Boston, Chicago, Cleveland, Columbia MO, Columbus, Des Moines, Durham & Chapel Hill, East Lansing, Fredericksburgh VA, Houston, Los Angeles, Muncie IN, New York City, NYU, Philadelphia, Pittsburgh, Plattsburgh, Richmond VA, San Francisco, Tucson, Twin Cities

 HOLLA and out!

 - The Hollaback!
 Team

 I just walked into a grocery store to get some grossly overpriced desserts.
 As I was walking towards the store, a dude pivoted on the street and followed me into the store.
 He was talking at me a million miles a minute asking me about myself and whether he could hug me and telling me how beautiful I was.
 I said absolutely fucking not.
 Then he started to try to hug me and when I told him “not to fucking touch me,” I walked away.